marthasalomao/chromatics/README.md

 ## API

 The color data is obtained from a free API, providing a wide range of colors.
-Check out [Free Color APIs](https://x-colors.yurace.pro) for similar resources for your projects.
+Check out [xColors API](https://x-colors.yurace.pro) for similar resources for your projects.

 ## Upcoming Features